ManifoldRG/MultiNet/src/modules/README.md

        - `clear_history` is the function that clears all context history in the source module.
        - Inputs: N/A.
        - Outputs: N/A.

+   *Note that in MultiNet V0, we only have `OpenAIModule` as a source module.
+For the simplicity of implementation, `OpenAIModule` assumes that the data it gets is not a batch, not a single data.
+So the current implementation might have different data shapes.
+However, other source modules that use other models should be able to process the batch.
+Refer to the [issue](https://github.com/ManifoldRG/MultiNet/issues/215).*

 <br/>